3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Non-uniqueness of general preferred structures

 \begin{condition}[``Essentially unique''-ness] Any two $\kind$-structures of the same kind $\kind$ are physically equivalent. \end{condition}

-\begin{observation} Condition \ref{cond:TS_uniqueness} requires that the symmetry group $G(\kind)$ of the kind $\kind$ is a subgroup of the symmetry group $G_P$ corresponding to the physical equivalence, whatever that group is.
-On the other hand, if $G_P\lneq G(\kind)$, any element $g\in G_P\setminus G(\kind)$ would transform a $\kind$-structure into a physically distinct one.
-Therefore, the two symmetry groups must coincide,
+\begin{observation} Condition \ref{cond:uniqueness} requires that the symmetry group $G(\kind)$ of the kind $\kind$ is a subgroup of the symmetry group $G_P$ corresponding to the physical equivalence, whatever that group is.
+On the other hand, if $G(\kind)\lneq G_P$, any element $g\in G_P\setminus G(\kind)$ would transform a $\kind$-structure into a physically distinct one.
+Therefore, Condition \ref{cond:uniqueness} requires the two symmetry groups to coincide,

-It may seem circular to refer to a notion of ``essential uniqueness'' without specifying the equivalence relation $\sim$ or the symmetry group $G_P$, since they need to emerge uniquely from the {\MQS}, or otherwise to be added to $(\hilbert,\wh{H},\ket{\psi})$ as equally fundamental structures.
-But in order to avoid counterarguments of the form ``maybe this preferred structure is not unique, but it is essentially unique'', we have to do it somehow.
+It may seem circular to refer to a notion of ``essential uniqueness'' without specifying the equivalence relation $\sim$ or the symmetry group $G_P$.
+But without this they need to emerge uniquely from the {\MQS}, or otherwise to be added to $(\hilbert,\wh{H},\ket{\psi})$ as equally fundamental structures.
+But in order to avoid counterarguments of the form ``maybe this preferred structure is not unique, but it is essentially unique'', we have to allow this freedom even if we do not define it, for example assuming that it emerges as well.
 We will see that our proof applies regardless of whether $G_P$ is assumed as fundamental, or as emerging from the {\MQS}.
-To cover all cases, we simply assume the existence of a group $G_P$ without specifying it, even if it consists of only phase transformations of $\hilbert$, and impose Condition \ref{cond:TS_uniqueness}. \end{observation}
+To cover all cases, we simply assume the existence of a group $G_P$ without specifying it, even if it consists of only phase transformations of $\hilbert$, and impose Condition \ref{cond:uniqueness}. \end{observation}